librz/shell-scripts/README.md

 `bash <(curl -sL https://raw.githubusercontent.com/librz/shell-scripts/main/init.sh)`

-It may ask for sudo access, do it at your own risk.

 For users who cannot access github because of censorship, this project is also hosted under `https://realrz.com`, you can do:

 `bash <(curl -sL https://realrz.com/shell-scripts/init.sh)`

+#### disclaimer

+running init.sh required sudo access, do it at your own risk